-3:8 And he leaping up stood, and walked, and entered with them into the temple, walking, and leaping, and praising God.a
+3:8 And he leaping up stood, and walked, and entered with them into the temple, walking, and leaping, and praising God.^a

 8a A public demonstration of the miracle.
 Everyone who was a regular at the temple knew this man and his condition, so there was no denying some miracle had taken place.
+You can argue about the theology but you can't speak against the miracle.